aws-samples/serverless-samples/streaming-serverless-fraud-detection/README.md

 This sample implements three architectures:
  - [Streaming data inspection and fraud detection/prevention](#streaming-data-inspection-and-fraud-detectionprevention) - using Amazon Kinesis Data Stream, AWS Lambda, AWS Step Functions, and Amazon Fraud Detector
- - [Streaming data enrichment for fraud detection/prevention](#streaming-data-enrichment) - using Amazon Kinesis Data Firehose, AWS Lambda, and Amazon Fraud Detector
+ - [Streaming data enrichment for fraud detection/prevention](#streaming-data-enrichment) - using Amazon Kinesis Data Firehose, Lambda, and Amazon Fraud Detector
- - [Event data inspection and fraud detection/prevention](#event-data-inspection) - using Amazon EventBridge, AWS Step Functions, and Amazon Fraud Detector
+ - [Event data inspection and fraud detection/prevention](#event-data-inspection) - using Amazon EventBridge, Step Functions, and Amazon Fraud Detector

 ## Streaming data inspection and fraud detection/prevention

 ### Overview
-This architecture uses AWS Lambda and AWS Step Functions to enable real-time Amazon Kinesis Data Stream data inspection and fraud detection/prevention using Amazon Fraud Detector.
+This architecture uses Lambda and Step Functions to enable real-time Kinesis Data Stream data inspection and fraud detection/prevention using Amazon Fraud Detector.
 The same architecture would apply in case you use Amazon MSK as a data streaming service.
 This pattern can be useful for real-time fraud detection, notification and potential prevention.
 Example use cases for this could be payment-processing or high volume account creation.

 ![Architecture](./assets/architecture_stream_consumer.png)

 The flow of the events is as follows.

 1. Ingest the financial transactions into the Kinesis Data streams.
 The source of the data could be a system that generates these transactions - for example, e-commerce, banking, etc.
-2. The AWS Lambda function receives the transactions in batches
+2. The Lambda function receives the transactions in batches
-3. The AWS Lambda function starts AWS Step Functions workflow execution for the batch:
+3. The Lambda function starts Step Functions workflow execution for the batch:
     - For each transaction in the batch:
         * Persist the transaction in an Amazon DynamoDB table
         * Call the Amazon Fraud Detector API using GetEventPrediction action
             - The API returns either of these 3 results - “approve”, “block” or “investigate”
-        * Update transaction in the Amazon DynamoDB table with fraud prediction results
+        * Update transaction in the DynamoDB table with fraud prediction results
         * Based on the results -
             - send a notification using Amazon Simple Notification Service (SNS) in case of “block” or “investigate”
             - process transaction further in case of “approve”